fxu1024/fxu1024.github.io/docs/ds/removeworknode.md

-## 4. Remove the node From a Cluster
+## 4. Remove node From ECS Cluster

 - In the Cloudera Manager Admin Console, go to Hosts > All Hosts.
 Select the hosts to delete.